Manchester City beat Real Madrid 2-1 to pile pressure on Xabi Alonso

 Courtois made amends for his earlier error with a fine double save to thwart Haaland and Rayan Cherki before the break, and Jeremy Doku after it.

-England international Bellingham might have levelled for Madrid but chipped over after Rodrygo cleverly slipped him in.
+England international Bellingham might have levelled for Madrid, but chipped over after Rodrygo cleverly slipped him in.

 Alonso brought on Arda Guler for Garcia and shifted Bellingham into a central attacking role, of the kind he enjoyed under Carlo Ancelotti in his spectacular first season with Madrid.